2023 Florida Keys ROGO Explained

 Since the 1970s the amount of technology and preventive action was taken in the event of an upcoming hurricane has advanced.
 It’s rare that only 24 hours notice is given to evacuate an area, let alone that all of the population would be evacuated all at the same time.

 Another argument against this evacuation analytic is that the Keys are largely made up of a seasonal population.
 The likelihood that the area would be at 100% population during hurricane season is low.
 Many of the buildings are occupied by snowbirds and seasonal visitors who do not stay during hurricane season, meaning that the actual number of people needing to evacuate is lower than predicted.

 How Do You Measure Behavioural Circumstances When Lives Could Be In Danger?

-The difficulty in being tasked with leading these regulations and processes is that much of the studies about hurricane evacuations are subject to behavioural practises in a time of crises.
+The difficulty in being tasked with leading these regulations and processes is that much of the studies about hurricane evacuations are subject to behavioural practices in a time of crisis.

 One study from the Yale program of Climate Change Communication found that the decision to evacuate or not in the event of a hurricane often depends on personal past experience.
 If they evacuated and it worked well for them, they would be more likely to do it again than someone who chose to evacuate and had a bad experience.

 What makes personal behaviour dangerous in these situations is that hurricanes vary in strength and danger.
 What worked out for someone in the past may not work a second time around.